 Each of the Corporation's directors has full access to management.
-In 2022, Liberty Gold plans to continue providing continuing education for directors on an ad-hoc basis in respect of, among other possible subjects, their obligations as directors, short, medium and long-term corporate objectives, business risks and mitigation strategies and strategic planning with management.
+In 2023, Liberty Gold plans to continue providing continuing education for directors on an ad-hoc basis in respect of, among other possible subjects, their obligations as directors, short, medium and long-term corporate objectives, business risks and mitigation strategies and strategic planning with management.

 The Board has previously met at the offices of the Corporation's principal subsidiary in the United States and toured the Kinsley property.
 During 2016 the Board met in St. George, Utah and toured the Goldstrike property and in 2018 the Board met in Idaho and toured the Black Pine property.
 Certain of the Corporation's directors have separately visited the Black Pine and Goldstrike properties subsequent to these tours.
-Many of the Corporation's directors have also visited the Halilağa and TV Tower properties.

 The Corporation currently has an informal orientation and education program for new members of the Board in order to ensure that new directors have an opportunity to become familiarized with the Corporation's business and operations and the role and procedures of the Board and its Committees.
-With the exception of the recent addition of Ms. Womersley and Mr. Etter, there have been no new directors named to the Board since the closing of the Fronteer Arrangement.
 The Corporation will provide any new directors with copies of Board and Committee materials and various other materials regarding the Corporation (including recent annual reports, annual information forms, proxy solicitation materials, technical reports and various other financial statements and management's discussion and analyses, auditors' reports, and operating and budget reports) and new directors will be encouraged to visit and meet with management on a regular basis.